-In considering group creativity, I read several research reports and articles claiming that individual thinking is more productive than group thinking.
+In considering group creativity recently, I read several research reports and articles claiming that individual thinking is more productive than group thinking.
 I think that brainstorming has it’s place, and a brainstorming can be effective if well moderated.

 However, individual idea generation is the situation most of us find ourselves in most often.
 We might be sitting at our desk trying to think of the best way of approaching a particular task or challenge, or our boss might have just asked us for an idea on a certain subject.
 Sometimes it can be difficult to get started – whether its because of a stack of emails, a noisy office or just the intimidating appearance of a blank page – so I wondered if there was something that could help.